 You should not get a bill for in-network services.
-Our network providers must bill the plan for your services and drugs you already got.
-A network provider is a provider who works with SWMBH.
+Our network providers must bill the plan for your services and drugs already received.
+An in-network provider is a provider who works with SWMBH.
 If you get a bill for health care or drugs, send the bill to us.
 To send us a bill, see section 7.2.